-- Project Leader: OPHD, Faculty Affairs and Employee Relations - Stakeholder Offices: Academic Affairs, Human Resources, OPHD, Student Affairs, etc. - Anticipated Project Completion: AY 2024-2025 - Status: In progress - Notes/Solutions: To address these areas, the campus has created a part-time Ombuds position and is finalizing the proposal for the Manager for the Center for Restorative Practices.
+- Project Leader: OPHD, Faculty Affairs and Employee Relations - Stakeholder Offices: Academic Affairs, Human Resources, OPHD, Student Affairs, etc. - Anticipated Project Completion: AY 2024-2025 & Ongoing - Status: Partially complete and Ongoing - Notes/Solutions: To address these areas, the campus has created a part-time Ombuds position and is finalizing the hiring for the Manager for the Center for Restorative Practices.
 The campus held a Restorative Practices Retreat in the Spring of 2024, with participation from faculty, staff, and students.
 In addition, a number of faculty and staff members attended the Difficult Dialogues Facilitator training provided by the Chancellor's Office and CSU East Bay during the Fall 2024 semester.
 Chancellor's Office funds will be used to enhance this area including staffing for the Center, training for conflict resolution facilitators, communication skills education, and support for coaching of managers.
+Due to budget cuts, the Ombuds position has been suspended for the 2025-2026 academic year